 In treating co-occurring mental health and substance use disorders, WestBridge relies on evidence-based practices that have a proven track record in long-term dual diagnosis treatment.
 These evidence-based practices include cognitive behavior therapy, motivational interviewing, assertive community treatment, supported employment, and behavioral family therapy, among others.

-Doing what works in helping families and individuals achieve recovery from dual disorders is important to us at WestBridge.
-In all of our programs, we utilize evidence-based practices that have been specifically designed for individuals and families that experience co-occurring mental illness and substance use disorders.
+Doing what works in helping men and their families achieve recovery from dual disorders is important to us at WestBridge.
+In all of our programs, we utilize evidence-based practices that have been specifically designed for men and families that experience co-occurring mental illness and substance use disorders.

 Our residential treatment programs in Manchester, NH, and Brooksville, FL, are safe, home-like environments that provide evaluation, treatment, and support for adult men who experience co-occurring mental illness and substance use disorders.
 Our caring professionals are on-site 24 hours a day.

-Our Care Management Services for adult men and women are based on the Assertive Community Treatment (ACT) model.
-Studies have shown that ACT services are highly effective for individuals with co-occurring disorders who may need extra support to live independently in their communities and gain recovery skills.
+Our Care Management Services for adult men is based on the Assertive Community Treatment (ACT) model.
+Studies have shown that ACT services are highly effective for men with co-occurring disorders who may need extra support to live independently in their communities and gain recovery skills.

 WestBridge is strongly committed to the integration of family in treatment.
 We have developed the evidence-based practice of Family Education and Support (FES).
-During FES, we support families and participants in working together over the course of each individual’s stay through education, skill building, and problem solving.
+During FES, we support men and their families in working together over the course of his stay through education, skill building, and problem solving.